mt-ag/LCT-Documentation/docs/guides/using-lct/test-cases.md

 After the dialog has closed, we see our newly created case with all the necessary Test Steps, including ones to navigate to the respective pages, to switch the test context to an iframe and the steps to interact with the form items:

 ![Case and steps created](./img/add_case_via_wizard_case_created.png)

+## About _Before Each_ and _After each_ cases {#about-before-after-each}

+A _Before each_ case is a collection of steps that will be performed before each individual test case.
+Usually, it is used to perform steps to login into the application, to open the page where all use cases start or to call an API for data preparation.
+Likewise, a _After each_ case is a collection of steps that will be performed after each individual test case.
+For example, you could use them for data cleanups or for assertions that should be checked for all test cases.
+Both special case types are not listed individually in test executions.
+Instead, steps are executed just before or after steps of normal cases.